jan-bogaerts/sonar_tools/README.md

 # sonar_tools
-tools for working with the sonar corpus repository
+various tools for working with the sonar corpus repository

+- sonar_to_raw: convert sonar500/DCOI files to raw text data (without the annotations)